MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/local-storage.md

 ## Known limitations and issues

+* The local storage limit is 1mb per GUID.
 * Data can be shared between visuals with the same GUID only.
-* Data can't be shared between two or more instances of PowerBI Desktop.
+* Data can't be shared with another instance of PowerBI Desktop.
-* The LocalStorage limit is 1mb per GUID.
 * The local Storage API isn't activated by default.
 To activate it for your Power BI visual, send a request to Power BI visuals support, `pbicvsupport@microsoft.com`.
 **Your visual should be available in [AppSource](https://appsource.microsoft.com/marketplace/apps?product=power-bi-visuals) and be [certified](power-bi-custom-visuals-certified.md).**